I’m Jilly. As of June 2016 I’m a research fellow in veterinary education, and prior to that I was an ethologist who worked in animal welfare science.

 I work in a very interdisciplinary field, exploring how qualitative and quantitative science can interact.
 I’m interested how we interact with animals and also how we interact with digital environments.
 This blog started as an animal welfare science blog and ‘Fluffy Science’ was chosen because ethologists are often thought of as the fluffy scientists who spend a lot of time cuddling bunnies.
 I find the complexity of ‘soft’ science fascinating.
 With this blog I want to help people learn about the great advances ethologists have made in understanding animals, and help everyone embrace the wide range of methodologies that are available to us.

-The posting schedule is currently erratic while I write my book – Animal Personalities.
+The posting schedule is currently erratic while I recover from writing my book – Animal Personalities.

 All opinions are my own and not necessary the opinions of my colleagues or institutes I have been associated with.